 "Collaboration leads to a better and more accepted technology"

 Consultation with both university specialists and beekeepers has pointed out the main cause of the Colony Collapse Disorder: Varroa destructor.
 Our collaboration with the Design Academy Eindhoven has led to a design of our final application, and in collaboration with Synenergene and Resource Wageningen we created a magazine of the future where we illustrated the techno-moral consequences of our technology.
-Two small research reports have been composed within Wageningen UR courses: an ethics report exploring the moral boundaries of do it yourself (DIY) synthetic biology, and a team building advisory report.
-Finally, we invited the other Dutch iGEM teams for a national meetup.
+We invited the other Dutch iGEM teams for a national meetup.
 Finally, we organized and attended multiple events related to synthetic biology.

 - It should be effective and specific, not killing the bees or have any negative influence on the beekeepers.